 Say no to everything that’s not a priority right now (have I said this before?)

-Make some tough decision, just until your back on track.
+Make some tough decision, just until you’re back on track.
 Your friends will wait, so will your family, if you tell them what’s going on.
 Declare a temporary stop to all activities, social events, extra work of any kind, etc. Carve out whatever time and space you can find and channel it towards what really has to get done.
 Everything will be easier if you do.

 Do one thing at a time